Comparison Updated April 2026

 Pros

-• SystemRDL 2.0 compliant (industry standard)
+• SystemRDL 2.0 compliant

-• IP-XACT import/export
+• IP-XACT import and export

 • Rich HTML documentation